RouteKG: A knowledge graph-based framework for route prediction on road networks: Methodology

 \subsubsection{Knowledge Graph Representation Learning}

 Spatial relations between entities ({\em i.e.} links) on a road network should be route-agnostic.
 This means that these relations should be independent of specific routes and instead solely reflect the spatial attributes of the road network itself.
-These relations also need to be encoded efficiently to support computational processes and inferential tasks.
-One common approach to representing these spatial relations in a KG is to employ KG embedding techniques, as mentioned in Section \ref{subsec:pre:kg}.
+These relations also need to be encoded efficiently to support training and inference.
+One common approach is to employ KG embedding techniques, which aim to find embedding functions $\mathcal{M}_{\mathcal{E}}$, $\mathcal{M}_{\mathcal{R}}$ that map each entity and each relation into a feature vector.
+The embedding function $\mathcal{M}_{\mathcal{E}}(\cdot)$ and $\mathcal{M}_{\mathcal{R}}(\cdot)$ should preserve the inherent property of $\mathcal{G}$.
+However, road networks exhibit complex relations, as illustrated in Figure \ref{fig:relation}, involving many-to-many relations.
+To address this complexity, we modify and adapt the translation distance model TransH \cite{bordes2013translating} in our study, so that we can effectively learn the vector representations of both entities and relations in $\mathcal{G}$.